telerik/ajax-docs/controls/grid/defining-structure/changing-the-grid-structure-dynamically-on-postback.md

 ---
 title: Changing the Grid Structure Dynamically on Postback
-page_title: Changing the Grid Structure Dynamically on Postback | UI for ASP.NET AJAX Documentation
+page_title: Changing the Grid Structure Dynamically on Postback | RadGrid for ASP.NET AJAX Documentation
 description: Changing the Grid Structure Dynamically on Postback
 slug: grid/defining-structure/changing-the-grid-structure-dynamically-on-postback
 tags: changing,the,grid,structure,dynamically,on,postback